vudash/vudash/docs/datasources/README.md

 #### POSTing data

 Say you wanted to POST to the endpoint `/v1/api` at `https://example.org` on port 3333.
-Furthermore, you want to send JSON request data as specified in "payload" below.
+Furthermore, you want to send JSON request data as specified in "body" below.

 ```javascript
 {